jolantis/altair/site/plugins/figure/readme.md

 Put the `figure` folder in `/site/plugins`.

-Update the contents of the included `template.php` file to your likings and setup.
+Update the contents of the included `/template/figure.php` file to your likings and setup.

 ## How to use it